biboyd/SALSA/docs/source/index.rst

 Trident is used to generate synthetic sightlines/lightrays and generate synthetic spectra.
 Spectacle is used to fit voigt profiles to spectra and extract absorbers.

-In addition a novel method for extracting absorbers, the Ice method.
+In addition a novel method for extracting absorbers, the SPICE method.
 This uses cell level data to extract absorbers from a Trident lightray and returns a great deal of information that can be further analyzed.